daisygunn/my-contact-book/README.md

     - Last name
     - Category
     - Phone number
-- Once the user has selected the field to search by & input the name/number/catergory, if there is a match this will be printed to the terminal.
+- Once the user has selected the field to search by & input the name/number/category, if there is a match this will be printed to the terminal.

 ### Add new contact:
 - From the main menu there is an option to Add New Contact.
 - Once the user has selected this option they are then asked to input a value for: First Name, Last Name, Phone Number, Email, Address, Category.
 - Both names, phone number and category are required entries, the user can input NA for those not required.
 - Once all fields have been entered the contact is saved.
-- The contact details are printed the terminal and the user is asked if they want to edit the information.
+- The contact details are printed to the terminal and the user is asked if they want to edit the information.
 - If they do they will be taken to edit the contact, otherwise they can go back to the main menu.

 ### Edit existing contact:
-- From the main menu there is an option to Edit Existing Contact, once the user has selected this they will first be taken to search for the contact they would like edit.
+- From the main menu there is an option to Edit Existing Contact, once the user has selected this they will first be taken to search for the contact they would like to edit.
 - After the contact has been found they will have the option to edit by typing Y/N
 - If they select Y they will then be able to choose which field of the contacts they would like to edit.
-- They input the new information and save.
+- They input the new information and save it.
 - The worksheet is updated with the new contact information.

 ---
-## Technologies Useds
+## Technologies Used

 I have used several technologies that have enabled this design to work: